EdDataScienceEES/tutorial-sroles1/tutorial.md

 # Remove original make_and_model column
 theft_data <- select(theft_data, -make_and_model)
 ```
 Now we are going to plot our data.
-Our plot will display infomation about the make, model and thefts.
+Our plot will display infomation about the make, model and number of thefts.
 ```
 # Plot car thefts facetted by make